Technology readiness level: In the European Union

 The European Space Agency adopted the TRL scale in the mid-2000s.
 Its handbook closely follows the NASA definition of TRLs.
 In 2022, the ESA TRL Calculator was released to the public.
-The universal usage of TRL in EU policy was proposed in the final report of the first High Level Expert Group on Key Enabling Technologies, and it was implemented in the subsequent EU framework program, called H2020, running from 2013 to 2020.
-This means not only space and weapons programs, but everything from nanotechnology to informatics and communication technology.
+The universal usage of TRL in EU policy was proposed in the final report of the first High Level Expert Group on Key Enabling Technologies, and it was implemented in the subsequent EU framework program, called Horizon 2020, running from 2013 to 2020, and has been retained in the EU's following framework programs.
+This means it is applied not only to space and weapons programs, but everything from nanotechnology to informatics and communication technology.